timwingfield/backbone-sinatra-boilerplate/README.md

 `bundle install` to install everything

-`be guard` to kick off all the tests
+`bundle exec guard` to kick off all the tests

-`be shotgun` to fire up the website
+`bundle exec shotgun` to fire up the website